vikkyanand/CollaborativeTextEditor/README.md

 ### GitHub Actions Workflow

-- **build-and-push-backend:** Builds and pushes the backend Docker image to Docker Hub.
+- **build-and-push-backend:** Builds and pushes the backend Docker image to GitHub Container Registry (GHCR).
-- **build-and-push-frontend:** Builds and pushes the frontend Docker image to Docker Hub.
+- **build-and-push-frontend:** Builds and pushes the frontend Docker image to GitHub Container Registry (GHCR).
-- **deploy:** Pulls the latest Docker images and deploys the application using Docker Compose.
+- **deploy:** Pulls the latest Docker images from GHCR and deploys the application using Docker Compose.

 ### Secrets

 Ensure the following secrets are added to your GitHub repository:

-- `DOCKER_USERNAME`: Your Docker Hub username.
-- `DOCKER_PASSWORD`: Your Docker Hub password.
+- `GHCR_PAT`: Your GitHub Personal Access Token with `repo`, `write:packages`, and `read:packages` scopes.

 ## Development